Amal Bayou

 Amal Bayou (أمل بايو; c.
 1957/1959 – 24 October 2017) was a Libyan microbiologist and politician who served in the House of Representatives from 2014 until her death in 2017.
-Bayou was a prominent advocate for women's rights and social change in the country, and was considered to be an "extremely popular" politician in the country.
+Bayou was a prominent advocate for women's rights and social change in Libya, and was considered to be an "extremely popular" politician in the country.

 Biography

 Amal Bayou was born between 1957 and 1959.
 She received a doctoral degree in microbiology from a university in Germany, and spent "a long time" in the country.
 At some point, Bayou returned to Libya, becoming a professor of microbiology at the University of Benghazi in 1995; she held this position until her death in 2017.

 In the 2014 Libyan parliamentary election, Bayou was elected to the Libyan House of Representatives, representing one of Benghazi's reserved seats for women.
 Bayou received 14,086 votes, the third highest vote-count in the entire election.
-The House of Representatives, which was one of two major factions in the Second Libyan Civil War – fighting against the Government of National Accordcontrolled eastern Libya and met in the city of Benghazi.
+The House of Representatives, which was one of two major factions in the Second Libyan Civil War – fighting against the Government of National Accord – controlled eastern Libya and met in the city of Benghazi.
 Bayou was a supporter of keeping the de facto capital in Benghazi, as she stated that the local militias would protect the House of Representatives similar to how they protected the National Transitional Council during the 2011 civil war.
 However, after her nephew was killed during a missile strike on the city in early 2015, Bayou joined the rest of the House of Representatives in fleeing to the eastern port city of Tobruk.

 Considered to be "extremely popular", Bayou was a strong critic of the power-structures in Libya during her tenure.
 A staunch opponent of Abdullah al-Thani, the House of Representatives-backed claimant for the prime ministership of Libya, she disputed claims that he was the victim of an assassination attempt in 2015, alleging that it was a "farce in an attempt to whitewash [him]".
 Later in 2015, when al-Thani offered his resignation to the House of Representatives due to the worsening situation in the country, Bayou stated that his government was weak and had been a "failure", and that he was "incompetent".
 She also criticized Sadiq Al-Ghariani, the grand mufti of Libya, whom the House of Representatives accused of supporting Islamist militias and terrorist groups; Bayou stated that "the parliament will not hesitate to take decisive measures towards the mufti".